 Emotional boost: Pick a song you really relate to for the task in hand.
 Some of my friends would look amazed to know that I tune into Classic FM when writing these features but I find it calming and allows me to think as there are no lyrics.
 Find songs that inspire you for the task in hand.

 Place a Wager: Look to a friend or someone you believe can hold you accountable and place a bet with them!
 Make it something you actually having to suffer a loss if you don’t achieve your chosen task.
-Announce that you will take them out for a meal, take them to see that band they may be but you are not keen on, you will clean their house together with Exterminator Kansas City along their backyard.
-Create a given day/time of the following week, or whatever time scale you work to, and it is down to them to check in at that time to redeem their wager should you have failed in your objective.
+Announce that you will take them out for a meal, take them to see that band they may be but you are not keen on or even to do something you will find embarrassing yet they will find amusing … OK, maybe not so much a bet as a forfeit as they never seem to lose out!
+Create a given day/time of the following week, or whatever time scale you work to, and it is down to them to check in at that time to redeem their wager/forfeit should you have failed in your objective.
 Great incentive because it is lack of face as much as financial or whatever the bet is.

 “Umm, that one”: How big is your to-do list?
 A valuable tip is to know what is most important and FOCUS on that.
 If you have a lot of things vying for position in your mind, write them all down and put them into order of priority.
 Then work your way through it with the full knowledge you do not have to focus on anything else as it is written down ready for you to address later.